War Baby (song): Background

-He returned to the UK, recorded and released the song, promoting it in a series of late night cabaret performances at the Edinburgh Fringe and, once it had charted, also appearing on Top of the Pops.
+He returned to the UK, recorded and released the song, promoted it in a series of late night cabaret performances at the Edinburgh Fringe and, once it had charted, appeared on Top of the Pops.

 Release and reception

 "War Baby" was released as a single (Cat No Panic Records 2) on 4 June 1983, peaking at No. 6 on the UK singles chart, on 25 June 1983, and stayed in the Top Ten for a further two weeks, and spent a total of nine weeks in the Top 40.
 The No. 6 spot was just short of the achievement of his 1977 single "2-4-6-8 Motorway" with the Tom Robinson Band, which reached No. 5.
 It reached No. 1 on the UK Indie chart and stayed at No. 1 for three weeks.
 It later appeared on Robinson's 1984 album Hope and Glory and revived his career.

 Robinson has said that although "My flip answer to the question of what song am I the most proud is "(Wish I Had a) Grey Cortina" ... the true answer is "War Baby" is the song that I'm most proud of. ...
 I think it's the most truthful song that I've written, because I didn't think about it at all."